TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 how this repository is structured.

 At the root of the repository, there are several housekeeping files that shouldn't matter much to the average user.
-The only items that matters are the archives and the docs folder.
+The only items that matter are the archives and the docs folder.

 ### Archives